Speedy Tuesday – Two Speedmaster Professional Watches With A 45 Year Age Difference

 This article will zoom in at the Speedmaster Pro 145.012 and the current ‘Moonwatch’, the Speedmaster Pro 3570.50.

 All models prior to October 1968 have this applied Omega logo on the dials.
 Besides that, the typography is a bit different and the hour markers are longer than the current Speedy Pro.
 One of the major differences that are very easy to spot is the stepped dial on the 1967 model.
 The small registers are somewhat more deeply sunken into the dial and have a more visible grain.
-The 1967 version also has a pie-pan shaped dial with a clear large bump just before the outer minute and second markers.
+The 1967 version also has the step dial of course.

 As you can see, the hands are also slight different on the 145.012 reference.
 The chronograph second hand has a pointed short side of the hand, whereas the current Speedmaster Pro 3570.50 (or any other variation) has a straight short end.